awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

    On the Amazon RDS console, the new DB instance appears in the list of DB instances\.
 The DB instance will have a status of **creating** until the DB instance is created and ready for use\.
 When the state changes to available, you can connect to the primary instance for your DB cluster\.
 Depending on the DB instance class and store allocated, it can take several minutes for the new instance to be available\.

-   To view the newly created cluster, choose the **Clusters** view in the Amazon RDS console and choose the DB cluster to show the DB cluster details\.
+   To view the newly created cluster, choose **Databases** from the navigation pane in the Amazon RDS console and choose the DB cluster to show the DB cluster details\.
 For more information, see [Viewing an Amazon Aurora DB Cluster](Aurora.Viewing.md)\.
 ![\[Amazon Aurora DB Instances List\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraLaunch04.png)

    Note the port and the endpoint of the cluster\.
 Use the endpoint and port of the cluster in your JDBC and ODBC connection strings for any application that performs write or read operations\.